Keyboard shortcuts

 meka skill update --all --yes # apply the updates

 Trust note.
-A skill body is instructions the agent follows. meka skill update replaces that content with whatever the source_url currently serves — review the source you point it at, and prefer --all (with its dry-run default) over blind updates.
+A skill body is a set of instructions the agent follows. meka skill update replaces that content with whatever the source_url currently serves.
+Review the source you point it at, and prefer --all (with its dry-run default) over blind updates.

 Tips